-Doodlemandrill is Keith Neilson, a 40 year old introverted intellect who enjoys reading fantasy fiction and listening to an eclectic variety of music.
-He has been ‘Mandrill’ online in one form or another since the middle of the last decade of the 20th century.
-Ask him why and he’ll be happy to answer.
+Doodlemandrill is me, Keith Neilson, a 40 year old introverted intellect who enjoys reading fantasy fiction and listening to an eclectic variety of music.
+I have been ‘Mandrill’ online in one form or another since the middle of the last decade of the 20th century.
+Ask me why and I’ll be happy to answer.

-Discovering a talent for complex, and sometimes surreal, abstract art a year before his 40th birthday, Keith has thrown himself into the production of his intricate illustrations.
-Giving up the beloved pastime of videogames to make the time to create, he also works full time as an online retail manager.
+Discovering a talent for complex, and sometimes surreal, abstract art a year before my 40th birthday, I have thrown myself into the production of these intricate illustrations.
+Giving up the beloved pastime of videogames to make the time to create, I also work full time for someone else as an online retail manager.

-He lives with his partner Anna and their cat Lucretia in Glasgow, Scotland, UK.
+I live with my partner Anna and our cat Lucretia in Glasgow, Scotland, UK.

-The base fundamentals of Keith’s work are abstraction and hard black and white.
+The base fundamentals of my work are abstraction and hard black and white (for the moment, I’m looking for a medium that clicks with me for colouring).
 A path, a band of conglomerations in simple shapes, interweaving and interlocking to create forms of great complexity which present some new detail on each viewing.
-Since beginning to sketch in 2017, Keith’s work has evolved to encompass aspects of the human form extruded from this chaos of form and detail.
+Since beginning to sketch in 2017, my work has evolved to encompass aspects of the human form extruded from this chaos of shape, line, and detail.

-The description most often used by Keith of his work is that they are “Stream of consciousness essays, communicating ideas for which there are no other means of transmission.”
+The description I most often use of my work is that they are “Stream of consciousness essays, communicating ideas for which there are no other means of transmission.”

-Keith’s works are his reflections on an unfathomably complex, incomprehensible, and indifferent universe.
+My works are my reflections on an unfathomably complex, incomprehensible, and indifferent universe.
 No signposts, no maps, no guides.
 We’re making it up as we go.

-His major influences include Kandinsky, Picasso, Matisse, Braque, graffiti and street art.
+My major influences include Kandinsky, Picasso, Matisse, Braque, tattoo art, graffiti, and street art.
 Other influences on his work are the works of various sci-fi and comic book authors and artists.
 He also takes inspiration from the confluence of humanity and technology and the way each evolves to accommodate, enhance, use, and subsume the other.